 Move over, Angkor Wat.
 While the ancient Khmer ruins are undeniably beautiful, the towering Buddhist monuments of Bagan retain a rare magic unsullied by droves of tour groups.
-Some 10,000 Buddhist temples, pagodas, and monasteries sweep across a 42 square kilometre desert-like plain encircled by the misty Bago Yoma mountain range in the distance.
-Each of the structures were built nearly a century ago – between the years 1057 and 1287, at which point the kingdom fell to invading Mongols – and have been since restored and protected by Unesco.
-Today, the best way to experience this step back in time is by renting a bicycle or one of Bagans signature electric bicycles to tour the enormous grounds at your own pace, joined only by passing tourists on their own routes, groundskeepers and local villagers going about their day, and the occasional monk.
+Some 10,000 Buddhist temples, pagodas, and monasteries sweep across a 42sqkm (16sqmi) desert-like plain encircled by the misty Bago Yoma mountain range in the distance.
+Each of the structures was built between the years 1057 and 1287, at which point the kingdom fell to invading Mongols.
+They have since been restored and protected by Unesco.
+Today, the best way to experience this step back in time is by renting a bicycle or one of Bagan’s signature electric bicycles to tour the enormous grounds at your own pace, joined only by passing tourists on their own routes, groundskeepers and local villagers going about their day, as well as the occasional monk.

 Sa Pa, Vietnam

 High in the Hoang Lien Son mountains of Northern Vietnam is the remote village of Sa Pa, itself more reminiscent of the South Asian trekking hotspots than of regional jungles and beaches.
 Aside from the breathtaking beauty of the highlands, the culture that has developed over time in the Lao Chai Province of Vietnam is unlike the rest of the country, home to several ethnic tribal groups that settled in the region generations ago and have since established their autonomous identities after decades of strife among Vietnamese independence fighters and French imperialists.
-Today, Sa Pa’s grandest attraction is its crowning peak, Fan Si Pan – the highest mountain in Vietnam at 3,143 meters above sea level.
-For the casual hiker, however, Haong Lien National Park offers the picturesque mountain landscape sprinkled with valleys of terraced rice paddies, and a unique forest ecosystem home to several endangered species and small tribal villages.
+Today, Sa Pa’s grandest attraction is its crowning peak, Fan Si Pan – the highest mountain in Vietnam at 3,143m (10,311ft) above sea level.
+For the casual hiker, however, Hoang Lien National Park offers a picturesque mountain landscape sprinkled with valleys of terraced rice paddies, as well as a unique forest ecosystem home to several endangered species and small tribal villages.

 Kuta Lombok, Indonesia

 Not to be confused with Kuta Bali, this quiet little surfing town has all the beachy vibes and coastal charm of its Balinese cousin, but without the heavy commercialisation and curated tourism industry – at least for now.
-Instead the area still retains its legacy as a fishing village, rather uninterrupted by any uptick in tourism, but has designed itself nicely to adjust to accommodating its small numbers of visitors.
+Instead, the area retains its legacy as a fishing village, uninterrupted by the uptick in tourism, having adjusted itself nicely to the small numbers of visitors who pass through.
 Surfers of all levels will find it hard to move on from this world-class destination, with several hotspots offering surf cresting toward stunning white sand or volcanic rock beaches.
-Kuta’s coast also is a great jumping off point to explore deeper into Southern Lombok and nearby Sumbawa.
+Kuta’s coast also is a great jumping-off point to explore deeper into Southern Lombok and nearby Sumbawa.

-Palawan Island has been a top-rated destination for years, and as tourists flock to El Nido to see first-hand the inspiration behind Alex Garland’s The Beach, a few hundred kilometers north lies Coron Island, El Nido’s quieter, pristine, and often more budget-friendly sibling.
-Along with the stunning limestone cliffs that have earned Palawan its reputation for incredible natural beauty, Coron’s waters are the final resting place for many WWII-era shipwrecks, the majority of which sunk during an air attack on the Imperial Japanese Navy in 1944, and are some of the best preserved shipwrecks in the world.
-The mainland of Coron Island also sports some unusual lakes of mixed fresh and seawater, hot springs, and easy access to tons of island-hopping itineraries.
+Palawan Island has been a top-rated destination for years and as tourists flock to El Nido to see first-hand the inspiration behind Alex Garland’s The Beach, a few hundred kilometers north lies Coron Island, El Nido’s quieter, more pristine and often more budget-friendly sibling.
+Along with the stunning limestone cliffs that have earned Palawan its reputation for incredible natural beauty, Coron’s waters are the final resting place for many WWII-era shipwrecks, the majority of which sunk during an air attack on the Imperial Japanese Navy in 1944.
+Today they are some of the best-preserved shipwrecks in the world.
+The mainland of Coron Island also sports some unusual lakes of mixed fresh and seawater, hot springs and easy access to tons of island-hopping itineraries.

 This southern region of Cambodia was once heavily influenced by French occupation, still evident today by the dilapidated colonial mansions that dot the countryside.
-The town itself is built around its namesake river and framed by the Elephant mountain range, with aging roadways extending into the countryside and its salt fields, rice paddies, and water buffalo.
-Nearby Kep is famous for its world-class pepper plantations and crab market – and the two synthesize in a winning combination.
-Visitors can buy crab from fishermen literally as its fished from the water, and have it cooked up in the signature peppery taste Kep is known for.
-This coastline is also home to the Irrawaddy dolphin, a rare species that can thrive in either salt or freshwater environments, and more closely resemble a beluga or orca than a typical dolphin.
+The town itself is built around its namesake river and framed by the Elephant Mountains, with aging roadways extending into the countryside with its salt fields, rice paddies and water buffalo.
+The surrounding area Kep is famous for its world-class pepper plantations and crab markets and when the two synthesize you have a winning combination.
+Visitors can buy crab from fishermen literally as it is fished from the water and have it cooked up in the signature peppery taste of the local area.
+This coastline is also home to the Irrawaddy dolphin, a rare species that can thrive in either salt or freshwater environments and more closely resemble a beluga or orca than a typical dolphin.

 Gulf of Thailand

-The Gulf of Thailand is a destination in and of itself, the expansive bay extending along coastlines of Malaysia, Thailand, Cambodia, and even Vietnam.
-To the west, the Chumphon Archipelago includes Koh Tao, Koh Samui, and Koh Phangan, each tiny, relatively undeveloped islands with an enormous variety of activities and stunning scenery practically tailor-made for the discerning traveller.
-Across the Gulf to the east is the Vietnamese island of Phu Quoc and its 27 nearly entirely uninhabited islets spanning over 500 square kilometres, including Hon Thom and Hon Xuong, known locally as ‘the Robinson Curusoe island’ and Hon Thom, connected to the main island by the world’s largest oversea cable car.
+The Gulf of Thailand is a destination in and of itself, an expansive arc extending along coastlines of Malaysia, Thailand, Cambodia and even Vietnam.
+To the west, the Chumphon Archipelago includes Koh Tao, Koh Samui and Koh Phangan; tiny and in some cases undeveloped islands with an enormous variety of activities and stunning scenery practically tailor-made for the discerning traveller.
+Across the Gulf to the east is the Vietnamese island of Phu Quoc and its 27 nearly entirely uninhabited islets, including Hon Thom, Hon Xuong and Hon Thom, connected to the main island by the world’s largest over-the-sea cable car.
 Back up North near Koh Chang the sleepy island of Koh Mak promises enduring sustainability as a slice of true paradise, entirely focused on ecotourism and limiting daily visitor numbers so it’ll never lose that undiscovered island vibe.

-A food-centric city home to a number of expressive cultures, Malacca has been a destination for centuries as a vibrant port drawing traders from India, China, the Middle East, Portugal, the Netherlands, and the UK.
-Each visiting culture left traces of its influence seen today through the diverse architecture, unique Malaccan cuisine, and entrenched culture that may as well be worlds away from nearby Kuala Lumpur.
-The region’s early history is hotly debated, with the only permanent records detailing accounts mixed with myth and legend, tracing roots southbound to Sumatra and the Northern pressure of the Ayutthaya Kingdom, or today’s modern Thailand.
+A food-centric city home to a number of expressive cultures, Malacca has been a destination for centuries as a vibrant port, drawing traders from India, China, the Middle East, Portugal, the Netherlands and the UK.
+Each visiting culture left traces of its influence seen today through the diverse architecture, unique Malaccan cuisine and entrenched culture that may as well be worlds away from nearby Kuala Lumpur.
+The region’s early history is hotly debated, with the only permanent records detailing accounts mixed in with local myth and legend.

 Si Phan Don, Laos